 As recently as five years ago sales was in charge of the customer relationship.
 Marketers were the folks chiefly responsible for a company’s creative and brand-based ad campaigns.
-They didn’t touch the customer.
+They didn’t touch the customer or how to grow revenue.

 But the digital era has scrambled that old equation, thrusting the CMO into a new position of prominence and responsibility.
 A dramatic transition is under way that’s recast the role of marketing chiefs from the era when they were simply supposed to stir the pot and generate attention for the brand.